conjurdemos/openkube/README.md

-# Kubernetes
+# Openshift/Kubernetes Conjur demo

-Demonstrates the use of Conjur in Kubernetes for machine identity and secrets delivery.
+Demonstrates the use of Conjur in Kubernetes or Openshift for machine identity and secrets delivery.

 As a secondary objective, which may be refactored to a separate demo in the future, this repo shows a multi-node master cluster with failover.